vpro/goaldriventest/README.md

 In essence, GoalDrivenTest offers an intuitive, insightful, and futuristic approach to website testing, making the process more dynamic and aligned with real-world user behaviors and expectations.

 ## Example
 See the screenrecording below.
 It's run with the goal "Find the information page about the series 'For All Mankind'." on the website www.vprogids.nl.cinema.
-You can clearly see that the AI is really aware of the content and gets frustrated that it cannot discriminate beforehand on a movie and series page.
+You can clearly see that the AI is really aware of the content and gets frustrated that it cannot discriminate beforehand between a movie and series page.
 Quite impressive.

 [![Sceen recording of a run](examples/mankind.jpg)](examples/mankind.mp4)